aspnet/Benchmarks/scenarios/README.md

 This folder contains benchmarks that represent common scenarios to look at for the .NET team.

+Continuous benchmarking results are available on [this PowerBI dashboard](https://aka.ms/aspnet/benchmarks).

+> Note: The dashboard's navigation is at the bottom of the page, accessible by clicking between the Next/Previous page links.

 ## Requirements

 These jobs can be executed using the .NET Crank global tool.